trupin/store-locator-meteor-sample/README.md

 # Implementation

 When the user clicks on the import button, the stores locations are fetched from Gmaps and stored in a MongoDb collection with a `2d` index on the server side.
 The client side observes this collection to reactively put the markers in the map.
-That way, as soon the collection is populated, the markers are shown in the map.
+That way, the moment the collection is populated, the markers are shown in the map.

 When the user selects some stores and clicks on export, the server performs a `$near` request on the `2d` index to locate the selected stores in the circle, and return the csv formatted data.